 Blade adjustment is simple, direct and positive.
 Hold the tool in one hand with your thumb on the cap.
 Loosen the cap iron thumbscrew all the way, then tighten slightly until there is a little resistance.
 Adjust depth of cut with the stainless steel nut.
 Sight down the base of the tool from the front, and judge depth and squareness of blade by the thin dark line of the blade showing against the sole as it protrudes.
 When you are done, snug the cap thumbscrew.
 Do not overtighten.
 Make sure the mouth is adequately open before advancing the blade to avoid damaging the edge.

 The Low Angle Jack Plane intentionally has very little lateral adjustment of the blade.
 This is an advantage.
 As you adjust the blade, it will track squarely with the sole.
 The disadvantage is that you must sharpen the blade square.
-Today there are many good jigs on the market that make this easy to do.
+We recommend using our Honing Guide to make this easier to do.
 If you find that you don’t like this feature, you can grind the blade narrower to give more lateral play.

 *John Walter, Antique and Collectible Stanley Tools: Guide to Identity and Value, Second Edition, The Tool Merchant, 1996.